Linaro/website/_posts/current/blog/2021-10-12-windows-on-arm-and-the-possibilities-of-native-development.md

 To get started there are plenty of resources on [developer.arm.com](https://developer.arm.com/) such as case studies which talk about moving to a native Windows application.
 Qualcomm and Microsoft Azure have also partnered to provide support to developers.
 So grab a device, start porting and get involved in the community.
 Compile it, see what dependencies you have and let us know what needs doing!

 For more information on the project and how to get involved, [go to the Windows on Arm project homepage here](https://linaro.atlassian.net/wiki/spaces/WOAR/overview).
+To find out more about Linaro and the work we do, [contact us here](https://www.linaro.org/contact/).